D-K02/Formative-Assessment---Global-super-store-Sales-Analysis/README.md

 Video Walkthrough

-Watch the full video walkthrough of the dashboard here on LinkedIn:
+Watch the full video walkthrough of the dashboard here on LinkedIn: https://www.linkedin.com/posts/d-k-8b9147290_powerbi-dataanalysis-salesperformance-activity-7238192703115513856-htwB/?utm_source=share&utm_medium=member_desktop
-Video Walkthrough on LinkedIn

 How to Use

   1. Open the Power BI file to explore the interactive dashboard.